 Courses

 FLRC staff support and contribute to both the undergraduate and postgraduate programmes offered by Massey University, including extramural courses.
-In addition, FLRC further encourages professional development by offering shortcourses tailored for the needs of the primary production sectors of the agricultural and horticultural industry.
+In addition, FLRC further encourages professional development by offering professional development courses tailored for the needs of the primary production sectors of the agricultural and horticultural industry.

 FLRC Professional Development Courses:

-Developed in conjunction with the Fertiliser Association of New Zealand (FANZ), two courses are offered for the accreditation of advisors responsible for safe and effective nutrient management.
-The 'Intermediate' Course is offered in two options - Pastoral Agriculture and Orchard and Arable Production.
+Developed in conjunction with the Fertiliser Association of New Zealand (FANZ), this course is offered for the accreditation of advisors responsible for safe and effective nutrient management

 An Introduction to New Zealand's Agricultural Green House Gas Emissions and Management